RumshaFatima/Coding-in-Python/README.md

 Below is the course content for the “Beginner” category:

-Section 01: Day 01 - Working with Variables in Python to Manage Data; \n
+Section 01: Day 01 - Working with Variables in Python to Manage Data
-Project: Brand Name Generator using Python
+(Project: Brand Name Generator using Python)

-Section 02: Day 02 - Understanding Data Types and How To Manipulate Strings;
+Section 02: Day 02 - Understanding Data Types and How To Manipulate Strings
-Project: BMI & Tip Calculator
+(Project: BMI & Tip Calculators)

-Section 03: Day 03 - Control Flow & Logical Operators;
+Section 03: Day 03 - Control Flow & Logical Operators
 Project:

 Section 04: Day 04 - Randomization & Python Lists;